-Are you on a search for the elusive ‘perfect gray’?
+Are you searching for the elusive ‘perfect gray paint colour’?
 And what IS the perfect gray?
-Is it cool, is it warm?
+Is it cool or is it warm?
 Does it have subtle undertones, is it light, is it dark, is it…DRIVING YOU MAD!!!?

-Well, if you are on the internet looking for colour ideas, that is likely the case and I’m glad you found me before hysteria set in.
-Today we’re going to focus on 2 of my favourite coooool gray paint colours, but first, let’s take a deep breath, a
+Well, if you’re on the internet looking for the best gray paint colour ideas, that’s probably the case and I’m glad you found me before hysteria set in.
+Today, we’re going to focus on two of my favourite gray paint colours, but first, let’s take a deep breath, a

 chug graceful sip of wine and talk about gray…

 There are 2 types of grays:

 Warm grays are grays that have a bit of brown in them (no, not greiges – just warm grays for now).

 BM Classic Gray is a popular warm gray

 Cool grays are grays that DON’T have brown in them.
 However, JUST because they don’t contain brown, doesn’t mean you’re left with THE perfect gray.
 What you’re left with is a gray…with undertones – dun dun dun (dramatic sound).

 SW Network Gray – a popular cool gray by Sherwin Williams

 Undertones are those sneaky colours that don’t jump out when you first look at the paint chip but slap you upside the face once you’ve gone to the effort of painting your entire room, only to realize your walls look blue/pink/green/fugly (insert twitching here).